 The Richard J. Riordan Central Library in downtown Los Angeles is both a leading public research library and a major architectural landmark.
 Comprised of the original 1926 library now called the Goodhue Building and a 1993 addition named for former mayor Tom Bradley, it ranks with the Bradbury Building and Union Station as a treasure of the city’s historic downtown.
 The library has been designated a Los Angeles Historic Cultural Monument (#46) and is listed in the National Register of Historic Places.
 Free docent tours of the building and its art are given every day the library is open, and on Saturday there is a tour of the Maguire Gardens which surround the library.

-What follows is a brief guide to the art and architecture of the Central Library created by library docents Kenon Breazeale, Katy Go and Sally Michaels.
-At the end are links to six chapters that provide more detailed information about aspects of the library’s art and architecture.
+What follows is a brief guide to the art and architecture of the Central Library created by library docents Kenon Breazeale, Katy Go, and Sally Michaels.
+At the top of each page there are links to six chapters that provide more detailed information about aspects of the library’s art and architecture.
 Unless otherwise noted, all historic photographs are courtesy of the Los Angeles Public Library Photo Collection.

 The Central Library is an early example of Art Deco, the transitional modernist style popular from the mid 1920s through the 1930s.
 Its monumental simplicity serves as a backdrop for an ambitious program of decorative sculpture.
 Bertram Goodhue agreed with the traditional assumption that referencing history and culture through art adds a valuable intellectual dimension to public buildings.
 Thoroughly integrated into the base of the tower and three facades, groupings of high and low relief sculpture impart a unique character to the Goodhue Building’s exterior.